SiyaoIsHiding/java-driver-load-balancing-policies/README.md

 We can see that the client-side latency for both `LatencyAndInflightCountLoadBalancingPolicy` and the 4.x `DefaultLoadBalancingPolicy` almost doesn't change while the 3.x driver's latency raises significantly.

 We believe quick changes in node status are more common in production environments and therefore recommend either the 4.x `DefaultLoadBalancingPolicy` or `LatencyAndInflightCountLoadBalancingPolicy` to get busy node avoidance behaviour as described above.
-You should consider `LatencySensitiveLoadBalancingPolicy` when you anticipate prolonged delays in node responsiveness.